Peter is Mercers’ Managing Partner and advises individual clients or couples on a wide range of matters including;

 Peter is an Associate Member of Solicitors for the Elderly (SFE) and a Full Member of the Society of Trust & Estate Practitioners (STEP).
 He has had four articles accepted for publication by the Solicitors Journal, on contentious probate matters such as Mutual Wills and on the 2017 Ilott v Mitson Supreme Court judgment.
 He has been accepted as a Registered Member by the committee of the Association of Contentious Trust and Probate Specialists (ACTAPS).

 Peter graduated from Emmanuel College, Cambridge, and after two years with Price Waterhouse, he qualified as a solicitor with a Lincoln’s Inn firm, Dawsons, before moving to a Westminster firm, Radcliffes.
-Peter joined Mercers in 2000 and became a partner in 2005.
+Peter joined Mercers in 2000 and became a partner in 2005 and Managing Partner in 2022.

 Peter also publishes updates and comments on the latest court cases and developments in the law through the firm’s Twitter account @DisputedWills.
 For updates on Cross-Border issues, follow the Twitter account.